 - Add the chicken, lime juice and cilantro.
 Season with salt and black pepper.

-Lots of good-for-you things kicked up with coriander, hot chiles, lime juice, ginger and garlic!
+Spicy Peanut Soup has lots of good-for-you things kicked up with coriander, hot chiles, lime juice, ginger and garlic!

 The peanut butter gives the soup a creamy silky texture without cream!

 Top with chopped peanuts for some crunch, cilantro, sliced jalapeno or serrano chiles and lime wedges.